idescat/visual/readme.md

 Array of two [visual objects](#options) (required).

 ### css
 String or array of two strings.
 The strings can be CSS file addresses or CSS rules.
-When two strings are provided, the first style is used in the left chart and the second in the right one.
+When two strings are provided, the first style is used in the left chart and the second one is used in the right chart.

 Example:  [adv-04.html](https://github.com/idescat/visual/blob/master/test/adv-04.html).